Where Does the Mississippi River Begin and End

 The Port of New Orleans alone serves as the 6th largest port in the United States, with the collective ports of South Louisiana boasting the 9th overall ranking in the world.
 The mighty Mississippi River played a big part in the development of our country.
 It was essential for the Industrial Revolution and has been altered and harnessed over time.

-Through the efforts of dredging, dining, and federally funded levees and man’s attempt to control the river and reduce flooding, we continue to use the Mississippi to drain and irrigate by damming and channeling the river through the center of the country.
+Through the efforts of dredging, dining, and federally funded levees and man’s attempt to control the river and reduce flooding, we continue to use the Mississippi to drain and rinse by damming and channeling the river through the country’s center.

 Over the years, cutting off floodplains from the river, degrading habitat, and threatening the vast array of fish and wildlife that traditionally call the Mississippi River home.